White-Hat-Security/White-Hat-Security.github.io/_posts/2021-05-14-Hack-The-Box:-Bashed.md

 ![]({{ site.baseurl }}/images/HTB-Bashed-Screenshots/web-page.png "an image title")

-If we click around we see a screen that chnages and on it we see a path to **/uploads/phpbash.php**.
+If we click around we see a screen that changes and on it we see a path to **/uploads/phpbash.php**.

 ![]({{ site.baseurl }}/images/HTB-Bashed-Screenshots/uploads-folder-location.png "an image title")